 So far we’ve seen services that are absolutely no-cost to use.
 Now let’s look at a few content delivery services, which offer a free trial for a limited time.

-Please note that the goal of using trial period is to gather real experience in using the content delivery network and to decide if the service is best suited to your needs.
+Please note that the goal of using trial period is to gather real experience in using the it and to decide if the service is best suited to your needs.

 HighWinds is one of the most popular CDN services for WordPress.
 The pricing starts at as low as $9/month.
 They offer a free trial upon request.
 You can fill out the form here to get a free trial.

 MetaCDN offers 7 day free trial.
 Some of its features are:

 - Detailed analytics: Similar to Internap, MetaCDN also offers detailed usage and performance reporting.

 - MultiCDN: When your visitor tries to access your websites, a server location is selected based on which one will be fastest for them.
 If there are multiple providers in one region, they’ll serve resources from the fastest one.

 Types of WordPress Sites That Must Use a CDN